gburgett/blog/content/albania.md

 If you are convinced that Jesus Christ rose from the dead, I *need* your prayers.
 I cannot succeed without the power of God working in the hearts of those whom I meet.
 I don’t fancy myself skilled at evangelism, or at leading bible studies, or discipling young men.
 I have some training, but I feel inadequate here.
 Yet I know that I cannot fail if the Lord is with me, and I know that He listens to prayers (1 John 5:14-15).

-If you are not convinced, if you are sure that Jesus Christ did not rise from the dead, then for my sake I need you to not ignore this letter.
+If you are not convinced, if you are sure that Jesus Christ did not rise from the dead, then for my sake I need you to not ignore this blog post.
 Please give me a phone call and convince me not to go.
 Because if Jesus Christ did not rise from the dead, then I am giving up far too much to follow a charlatan and his gang of gullible idiots.
 Even the apostle Paul says as much:

 > and if Christ has not been raised, your faith is worthless; you are still in your sins.
 Then those also who have fallen asleep in Christ have perished.
 If we have hoped in Christ in this life only, we are of all men most to be pitied.
 [1 Corinthians 15:17-19](https://www.biblegateway.com/passage/?search=1+Corinthians+15)

-# What's next?

-I'll be spending the next 6 months raising support for the STINT.
-In September, I'll be leaving my position at Concur and flying to Albania, to begin my full-time employment with CRU.
-I don't know yet exactly which team I'll be joining, or what my day to day will look like.
-My desire and hope is to continue working with young adults.
-I've spent the past 4 years volunteering with [The Porch](http://www.theporchdallas.com/), and I am continually amazed by the way God is moving through young adults to do amazing things.
-Surrendered to Christ, We are changing the **world** through the lives of young adults.

-While there I'll still keep in contact with my good friends, and I'm hoping that this STINT will continue to build up the partnership that we've been developing between Dallas and Albania.
-I'm excited to begin, and excited for all that God's going to do through this!